Google affiliate scraps plan for Toronto smart city project

-TORONTO (AP) — Google said Thursday it is abandoning its smart-city development in Toronto.
+TORONTO (AP) — Google said Thursday it is abandoning its smart-city development in Toronto and blamed unprecedented economic uncertainty.

 A unit of Google’s parent company Alphabet had been proposing to turn a rundown part of Toronto’s waterfront into a wired community, but Sidewalk Labs chief executive Dan Doctoroff said in a statement that it is no longer financially viable.